 What methods for calculating composite scores can be proposed based on the statistical properties of T-TESS components?

-Study Design: Data, which will be provided by TEA and associated vendors, include: 1) scores on the T-TESS observational rubric, 2) value-added scores, and 3) school and class level administrative and human capital data
+Study Design: Data, which will be provided by TEA and associated vendors, will include (1) scores on the T-TESS observational rubric, (2) value-added scores, and (3) school- and class-level administrative and human capital data.

 Analysis will include score distributions, descriptive statistics, and parameter estimates to address research questions 1 and 2; correlational analysis to address research questions 3 and 4; exploratory factor analysis to address research question 5; and principal component analysis to address research question 6.

 Research Alliance: Educator Effectiveness Research Alliance

 Study Related Products: Stated Briefly report, What's Happening report